arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 By completing this hands-on lab you have learned:

-- How to externalize authentication for a Windows Azure Web Role application, by taking advantage of Windows Identity Foundation for federating with an external authority (here simulated by a development STS).
+- How to externalize authentication for a Microsoft Azure Web Role application, by taking advantage of Windows Identity Foundation for federating with an external authority (here simulated by a development STS).

-- [Optional] How to deploy such an application in Windows Azure and take care of the operations (such as deploying certificates) that are necessary for making the application work as expected in federated and SSO scenarios.
+- [Optional] How to deploy such an application in Microsoft Azure and take care of the operations (such as deploying certificates) that are necessary for making the application work as expected in federated and SSO scenarios.

 As you have discovered while going through the lab, the claims-based approach to identity enabled by Windows Identity Foundation can be applied with little or no modification to both on-premises or cloud application.